 If you do want to get help with your drinking, the best place to do this is at a residential rehab clinic that has all the necessary resources on site including detox facilities.

-At Rehab 4 Alcoholism, we can help you find an appropriate rehab clinic that can deliver the best possible quality of care and treatment.
-Call us on 0800 111 4108 to get started.
+At Rehab 4 Alcoholism, we can help you find an appropriate drug and alcohol rehab that can deliver the best possible quality of care and treatment, so give us a call on 0800 111 4108

 As you may already know, the first port of call for any heavy drinker undergoing alcoholism treatment is an alcohol detox.

 This is a procedure that involves the body cleansing itself of any remains toxins over several days.
 This normally involves the administration of a medication called Librium.

 Librium is a sedative medication that helps to manage physical and psychological alcohol withdrawal symptoms.
 It is the ‘go-to’ medication for alcohol withdrawal.